ncase/anxiety/scenes/act1.md

 n: BUT YOU'RE NOT DONE SAVING YOUR HUMAN YET

-n: GET YOUR HUMAN'S ENERGY BAR TO ZERO
+n: GET YOUR HUMAN'S ENERGY BAR EMPTY

 n: TO PROTECT YOUR HUMAN'S PHYSICAL + SOCIAL + MORAL NEEDS, YOU CAN USE: